Sprinter AWD Foundation Build-what does a great basic build look like for a family?

 front door inner panel insulation, we also upgradedd teh speakers at this time as well

 When we had the door panels off, upgraded the front speakers with an adapter kit from DIY van...stock vs aftermarket.
 We put "DS" Kicker 6 1/2 inch. in this van as they sound a bit better with stock radio vs CS thats shown, but you can see the difference in size and quality its signficant.
 We also will wire in rear speakers as well.
 This helps with the sound, adding an amplifier and sub makes a very big difference.
 The stock head unit power is pretty bad, so you only get about a 25% improvement over stock even when adding rear speakers.
+Want, not a must have.

 Size comparison vs stock.
 Stock on left/upgrade size on right

 Adding rear speakers is a bit of work, you have to take dash apart, get special pins so you can add rear lines, take the harness out and then run the wires directly to the outputs and run wires to rear doors.
 All factory correct when done, however you will need to take the van to a dealer if you want to add rear fader control.
 This is how you correctly do this, no splicing any wires in...that is a sloppy shortcut that doesn't allow you to add an amplifier later correctly.
+Want, not a must have, but should be done during the build if want to add later.

 rear speakers on door.
 In this van we used Kicker 6 1/2 DC dual coaxial speakers both front and back

 Moving way forward, We are installing a Roost Vans lower wall brace kit for the bed as well as in the front so you can mount not only bed but other items.
 Also with this wall kit you have to make new panels as the front stock in this van will not work and the panels had been beaten up a bit from transporting work materials.
+Must Have.

 Magic of the internet and many hours later, the upholstered panels and the magic of moving forward with a bunch of wiring.
 LED lights are now installed, wiring is done, and the fan trim ring is installed.
 The L track is also installed for the cabinets.
 This was a lot of work to this point.
+Must have.

 You can see here the solar controller is installed as well as the DC outlets (12v) in the walls are done.
 These are to run fridges and things like a bike pump or other 12v low power accesories.
 We have yet to tackle the floor that will be in the next step.
+Must Have.

 L track for cabinets and LED lighting.
 The L track is a bit of work to install, you can't just put it in, you need a support structure to hold it